-A printer is an essential peripheral on a computer system for getting human readable copies of graphics and text on any physical media like paper.
-Printers are found in almost all the places that use computers for their day to day functioning.
+A printer is an essential peripheral on a computer system for getting human-readable copies of graphics and text on any physical media like paper.
+Printers are found in almost all the places that use computers for their day-to-day functioning and If you want to get one then you should visit 10printers.com.
 A mechanical printer invented in the 19th century itself by Charles Babbage for this Differential Engine became the first computer printer.

 This was the forefather of many of the impact printers that were designed later.
 The commercially available printers for personal computers started to appear in the market in the later part of the 1970’s.
 The earlier designs of the printers were taken mostly from the type- writer and the teletype machines.